SairaBatool123/SairaBatool123/README.md

 <br>
-*NOTE:*
+NOTE:
-Top languages does not indicate my skill level or anything like that, it's a github metric for which languages I have the most code on GitHub.
+<i>Top languages does not indicate my skill level or anything like that, it's a github metric for which languages I have the most code on GitHub.</i>
 <br>
 <a href="https://github.com/sairabatool123/github-readme-stats"><img align="center" src="https://github-readme-stats.vercel.app/api/top-langs/?username=sairabatool123&layout=compact&theme=buefy&hide_border=true" /></a>
 <hr/>